-Hyperacidity, inflammation on skin, herpes, urticaria, anger issues etc.
+Hyperacidity, inflammation on the skin, herpes, urticaria, and anger issues

 Kapha has the qualities of both earth and water and together forms the protective mucus in the body.
 It is this sticky substance that provides moisture to the joints and binding and firmness in the body.

 Kapha provides the first layer of protection against pathogens and dust.
 In nature, the earth provides grounding and keeps us rooted.
 Earth is a system that supports the growth of vegetation, holds the ecosystem together, and provides a breeding ground.

 Similarly in the body, Kapha is the force of stability, strength, restraint, and knowledge.
 Kapha is essential to maintain lubrication in the body, to keep the skin soft and glowing.
 Kapha people are very calm and rational.